 In our 24/7 society, far too many Americans see sleep as a luxury rather than a necessity.
-We have no problem spending long hours at work and then adding other activities that can turn a busy day into a positively grinding experience.
+We have no problem spending long hours at work and then adding other activities on top of it.
 Something's got to give, so we delay our mental and physical recharge and skimp on sleep.
 When we finally do lie down, our busy minds aren’t always so willing to rest.

 “Insomnia is a complex condition often caused by a number of factors,” says Qanta Ahmed, MD, a sleep specialist at the Winthrop-University Hospital Sleep Disorders Center in Mineola, N.Y.
 “Addressing those factors often requires lifestyle and environmental changes.”

 No matter what its cause, insomnia is the most common sleep complaint among Americans.
-According to the National Sleep Foundation, 30% to 40% of adults say they suffer from occasional insomnia.
+According to the National Sleep Foundation, 30% to 40% of adults say they have occasional insomnia.
 And 10% to 15% of Americans say they have trouble sleeping all the time.

 When insomnia strikes, one option is to try prescription sleep aids.
-But there are a number of other effective natural sleep remedies available to you.
-Lifestyle changes, as well as foods, supplements, and herbal supplements may help you get restful sleep.
+But several natural sleep remedies might help you, too.
+Lifestyle changes, as well as foods, supplements, and herbs may help you get restful sleep.

-Here are a few to try when you’ve counted your last sheep:
+Try these when you’ve counted your last sheep.

 Natural Insomnia Remedies: Foods, Herbs, and Supplements

-Melatonin.
-Melatonin is a hormone that helps regulates the sleep/wake cycle, an internal pacemaker that regulates the timing and our drive for sleep in humans.
-It causes drowsiness, lowers body temperature, slows metabolic functions, and puts the body into sleep mode.
+Melatonin is a hormone that helps regulate the sleep/wake cycle, an internal pacemaker that controls the timing and our drive for sleep.
+It causes drowsiness, lowers body temperature, and puts the body into sleep mode.